-BIOL 5711 - Animal Ecology (4: 3 lecture, 1 lab)
+BIOL 5711 - Animal Ecology (3)

 Ecological principles and concepts pertaining to populations, communities, and ecosystems with special emphasis on animals.
-Both field work with local examples and laboratory work are part of this course.
 This course is co-listed with BIOL 4711.
-Prerequisite(s): BIOL 1110 and BIOL 1112 and BIOL 2020.
+Prerequisite(s): Accepted to the Biology Graduate program or consent of instructor.
 An additional fee is associated with this course.